Recognize and Relieve Newborn Acid Reflux

 If you suspect GERD, consult your pediatrician who can suggest the

-Quite naturally, we often tend to keep a newborn baby in a lie-down
+Quite naturally, we often tend to keep a tiny just-born in a lie-down

 position.